Women Who Run With the Wolves

 Corinne (Ms. Rin)

-Founder and Teacher
+Founder and West Heron Class Teacher

 My name is Corinne Matovich, founder of Rad Roots Nature School.
 I have been formally trained in environmental education and nature connection through outdoor schools I have spent years at over my career as a naturalist and educator.
 I graduated from the University of California, Santa Barbara with a double major in Environmental Sociology and Communication.
 Throughout my years I have worked as a naturalist at Rancho Alegre Outdoor School and as an educator at Fairview Gardens Center for Urban Agriculture where I guided children through lessons on plant life and farm to table practices, as well as Wilderness Youth Project- an amazing organization working to explore outside with children and build community.
 I then worked in an Indigenous village in Alaska where I studied to become a certified youth mental health advocate in order to address social emotional learning processes in communities in the Yukon-Kuskokim Delta.
 I have now been living in San Diego as a local nature school teacher and am excited to welcome your child to the community.
 My philosophy is influenced by Forest School models of the UK, social emotional learning techniques, ethnobotany, Coyote Mentoring, the art of storytelling, power of play, and California Native plant magic!